Using FlightSQL to Connect to Ballista

 In order to run queries against data, tables need to be “registered” with the current session (and re-registered upon each new connection).

-create external table customer stored as CSV with header row
+create external table taxi stored as parquet location '/data/yellow_tripdata_2022-01.parquet';

 Once the table has been registered, all the normal SQL queries can be performed:

-select * from customer;
+select * from taxi limit 10;

 🎉 Happy querying! 🎉